 Home School Association

-In Social Studies, students are learning about how to be good citizens.
-In Science, students are learning about earth and weather.
+In Social Studies, students are learning about cultures.
+In Science, students are learning about matter.

 Keep up the hard work, 3rd grade!
 We are so proud of you!